Dark Sarah: Grim (2020)

 The album started a new story line with a new protagonist called Luna.
 Luna is a new incarnation of Dark Sarah, a witch who tries to save the city of Grim from the monster Mörk (Jasse Jatala) and evil orb Malevolent.
 JP Leppäluoto left the band but featured on the album as Wolf.
 Album was released by Napalm Records.

 Attack Of Orym (2023)

 Dark Sarah announced the departure of Erkka Korhonen and invited a keyboardist Henrik Airaksinen (Feridea) to replace him.
 The new album Attack of Orym was again crowdfunded on Indie Gogo and released in January 27th 2023.
 It continues the new storyline which started on Grim-album.
 Featuring singers were announced Mark Jansen(EPICA) as Orym and JP Leppäluoto as Wolf/Dragon.
 Dark Sarah toured in Europe with Sirenia and Amberian Dawn in Fall 2023.

+Upcoming sixth album

-In summer 2024 keyboardist Henrik Airaksinen decided to leave the band to concentrate on his own project.
+Dark Sarah began working on their sixth album as of November 2024, even if keyboardist Henrik Airaksinen decided to leave the band in summer 2024 to concentrate on his own project.
+He was replaced by Sebastian Lindström in April 2025.